Culion: Spanish colonial period

 Aside from churches, the Spaniards built defensive fortifications in strategic places like Taytay, Cuyo, Agutaya, Linapacan, including a watchtower and fort in the locality of Libis.

 In 1858, Spanish Palawan and the Calamianes were partitioned into two provinces, Castilla and Asturias.
 Castilla, which included northern Palawan, retained its capital in Taytay.
 Asturias extended south to Balabac.
 In 1873, the capital of Palawan was changed from Taytay to Cuyo.
 The French anthropologist Antoine-Alfred Marche traveled the Philippines and documented his research of many places.
 French Ambassador Pierre Revol in particular translated Marche's account of the Calamianes and Culion.

-Marche refers to Culion as the principal village of the Calamianes.
-The fact that a boat from Manila "touches Culion once a month" attests to the growing economy of the place at that time.
-Marche's description of the place and people he met in the 1880s have been important indicators of the ethnography of Calamianes for more than a hundred years.
+Marche described Culion as the principal village of the Calamianes.
+His account that a boat from Manila called at Culion once a month reflects the area’s growing economic activity during that period.
+His observations of the place and its inhabitants in the 1880s have since served as valuable references for the ethnographic study of the Calamianes for over a century.

 Claudio Sandoval y Rodríguez, a Justice of the Peace, resided and held office in Culion, supporting the primacy of Culion as a leading settlement of the Calamianes.
 Sandoval, a Spanish mestizo from Jaro, Iloilo, married Evarista Manlavi, the daughter of a rich landowner from Cuyo.
 Sandoval became the Juzgado de Paz de Culión, Calamianes and held office sometime in the late 1880s.
 The seal of Claudio's office was found stamped on a handwritten circular dated December 11, 1889 that he sent to all residents within Culion's "roriedad y sus visitas," warning them of the penalties to be imposed on them if caught gambling.
 Culion's "visitas" included the island of Busuanga and other areas in Calamianes.

 A remnant of the fort in San Pedro located somewhere in Burabud testifies to the rich history of Culion.
 In the early 1990s, it was widely believed that the roots of balete trees had already invaded this fort.
 The fort was built by Spanish Augustinian Recollects and is older than the one in Culion proper, the Immaculate Conception Church built by the Jesuits.
 This fort in San Pedro was more or less built in the same time span as the forts in Agutaya, Taytay and Cuyo which all still stand today and are preserved by the government of Palawan.